 Lin Wang joined as a postdoctoral researcher in the Mathematical Modelling of Infectious Diseases Unit at Institut Pasteur in September 2018.
-His research interests include spatial epidemiology, infectious disease modelling, quantitative immunology, molecular epidemiology, machine learning and data science.
-Currently, he is working on the antigenic and genetic evolution of Dengue viruses and their impact on the spread and circulation of Dengue.
+His research interests include infectious diseases (e.g. Dengue, influenza), mathematical and statistical epidemiology, epidemic modelling, serology, genomics, bioinformatics, network theory, machine learning, and data science.
+Currently, he is studying the role of antigenic and genetic diversity of Dengue viruses on their long-term circulation in endemic countries (e.g. Thailand).
 Prior to joining the Institut Pasteur, he was a post-doc in the School of Public Health at the University of Hong Kong, during which he developed an analytical framework for characterizing the dynamics underlying spatial spread of emerging epidemics.
 He obtained his PhD in Electronic Engineering from Fudan University at Shanghai in 2013.

 Statistical and mathematical methods to characterize disease transmission from incomplete epidemiological data